Article 1. Name.

 2. A Nominating Committee may be appointed and nominations may be made in writing prior to the meeting.
 Nominations also may be made from the floor during the meeting.
 A candidate must be a member of the Association and must be at least 18 years of age on the day of the meeting.
 A candidate needs one (1) nominator and one (1) seconder, both of whom must be members.

-3. Credential disputes must be resolved before the election process is started with nominations and/or the report of the nominating committee
+3. Credential disputes must be resolved before the election process is started with nominations and/or the report of the nominating committee.
+See Article 6.A.4 for details on voting eligibility.

 4. Uncontested elections may be voted by acclamation.
 A secret ballot must be used for contested elections.

-5. The president and secretary of the Association must be elected by a majority of the ballots cast.
-If a run-off election is necessary, the notification requirement shall be the same.
-For other eleted positions other than national delegates, a plurality may be accepted, except in the first round of voting.
+5. The President and Secretary of the Association must be elected by a majority of the ballots cast.
+If a run-off election is necessary because either there is a tie or there is not a majority, there wil lbe a second, a third, etc., vote as necessary.
+For other elected positions, e.g., Vice-Presidents and Treasurer), a plurality may be accepted, except in the first round of voting.

 6. National delegates shall be elected at the annual meeting of members.
 A plurality vote may be accepted for election.
 If a vacancy shall occur during the term of a national delegate, the president may fill such vacancy by appointment.